 As the football economy is at a new low, the current pandemic may have given the deal a boost.
 Clubs are struggling, and transfer values are sure to be dwindling come the summer.
 Any significant deal, and the doors it may open in Saudi Arabia, could be one that looks a little more attractive to Premier League officials than it did at the turn of the year.

 The low standards set by Mike Ashley offers a good chance that Newcastle fans will enjoy a level of glory under the proposed new owners.
 I mean, look at Manchester City.
 However, the overwhelming evidence against Salman and his country may leave Newcastle’s reputation on a knife-edge.

-Written By: Kashyap Saraiya – @KashyapSaraiya1
+Words By Kashyap Saraiya – @KashyapSaraiya1